Ashif-107/Lambo-3D-animated-Web/README.md

 # 3D ANIMATED LAMBORGHINI WEBSITE

-This is for my learning purpose only
+This is for my learning purpose only <br>
 This repository contains a 3D model animation of the Lamborghini Centenario LP-770.
 The animation is triggered by scrolling and is created using GSAP, Webgi, and Three.js.

 ## Demo